aadhilam/k8-networking-calico-containerlab/containerlab/calico-bgp/README.md

 # Calico BGP

-This lab demonstrates Calico's BGP (Border Gateway Protocol) functionality, showing how Calico can integrate with external network infrastructure by advertising pod routes via BGP to upstream routers and switches.
-BGP enables Calico to provide native routing capabilities without requiring overlay networks.
+This lab demonstrates Calico's BGP (Border Gateway Protocol) functionality.
+BGP peering with upstream networks can be used to advertise pod as well as service CIDRs.

 ## Lab Setup
-To setup the lab for this module **[Lab setup](../README.md#lab-setup)** The lab folder is - `/containerlab/calico-bgp`
+To setup the lab for this module **[Lab setup](../readme.md#lab-setup)** The lab folder is - `/containerlab/calico-bgp`

 ## Lab